 But the ethics surrounding privacy are particularly uncomfortable.
 Where do we draw anonymity into this?

 Anonymity provides a thin veil between publicity and privacy.
 What it can do is encourage the spread of information that would otherwise never be shared.
-This specific case revolves around ‘public interest’, so the journalist justified himself.
+But whistleblowing often involves sacrifice, and the Nightjack author has already been disciplined.
+The blog only reached the public eye after it ended, winning the Orwell prize, which went unclaimed.

 Privacy and authorship are an awkward partnership.
-The Times’ Daniel Finkelstein has led the argument for the unveiling of Nightjack‘s author, but justification for this was only concocted after the fact.
-Guido Fawkes, another victim of identity disclosure, argues that the press need to be equally transparent in their more subtle moves of anonymity.
+The Times’ Daniel Finkelstein defended the unveiling of Nightjack‘s author.
+Guido Fawkes, another victim of identity disclosure, believes the press need to be equally transparent in their furtive moves.

 Publicity and transparency are the new popular political weapons.
 Privacy threatens to return to the suspicious brand of human selfishness it was considered to be prior to 1650.

-Perhaps, then, it’s hurredly back to the private gardens and bergamots.
+Perhaps, then, it’s hurriedly back to the private gardens and bergamots.